Ultimate Guide to Highlighting Duplicate Values in Excel

 It shows the amount invoiced to each customer against the purchase of different modeled cars.

-Within this data set, you may want to highlight duplicates as follows:
+Within this data set, you may want to highlight duplicate values to easily identify and manage duplicate entries.

 • All purchases of the same value within either of the models (categories).